ChefDandy/CTE-menu/Poshc2/instructions/Rundll32.md

     N
     ```

-3. Ensure Windows Defender Live Protection is turned off on the victim machine
+3. Ensure Windows Defender 'Real-time protection' is turned off on the victim machine within the settings

 4. On your beacon, add the malicious IP and run:
     ```